Read Time: Approx. 14 min.

 USB TYPE-C: The latest standard for USB connection is the Type-C connector.
 There are a lot of great things about the newer connector from the fact that it's smaller than previous USB type connectors and it's also double-sided, meaning you can connect it properly from either side.
 With types A and B, there is a specific configuration in order for the connection to be made.
 Type-C cables and connectors can also provide and receive more power than previous USB versions, as well as output display data to a monitor, and be used specifically for USB PD (power delivery) applications.
 USB-A devices (USB Type-A) are often used with adapters to update the compatibility to USB-C.

 There's an important distinction to make when it comes to audio-specified USB cables.
 Audio USB cables like Moon Audio's Silver and Black Dragon USB Cables are not meant for usual data transmission in the way that you would connect a hard drive to your computer.
+This is why USB audio cables will not work for high-speed/superspeed data migration or fast-charging applications.
+Each connector type has a specific amount of pins that the conductors are attached to.
+USB Type A is different from C, lightning cables, and an HDMI cable is different from DisplayPort, VGA, and more.
 Audio cables do not need all the pins for data that usual USB cables utilize.
 We typically use 4-5 pins for audio transfer, which is all you need.
 More pins mean faster rates, more data, more conductors, and more expensive cables.

 When we say that a USB cable is meant for audio transmission only, this means that the cable should only be used for connecting your source to a DAC or music streamer (just as an example).
 The only thing that should be transmitted through the cable is your audio data.
 You might ask, why would I get a cable that only does audio when I can get a stock USB cable that does everything?
 Answer: the same reason why audiophiles and music lovers buy a standalone DAC, or a high-end preamplifier or music streamer.
 The fact is that a standalone device or devices meant to do one thing, perform better than do-it-all devices.
 Better materials, better quality construction, and the fact that something was designed specifically for one purpose means the same thing for cables.
 In this case, creating and configuring a cable for specific USB audio needs means that it will do that job much better than a standard mass-produced cable made with bad materials.

 Materials matter, and that's an important part of the equation for audio.
 Dragon USB Audio Cables are not designed to be used as hard drive cables, because the transfer speeds are not meant for high-capacity data transfer.
-High-transfer data speeds use more pins and conductors in a cable to be able to more efficiently more lots of data from point A to point B. Dragon USB Audio Cables are designed with only the conductors and pins necessary to transmit audio data only.
-If a typical USB 3.0 cable connector has 24 pins, that means we'd have to have 24 conductors of UP OCC silver and copper, and that adds up resulting in really expensive cables.
+High-transfer data speeds use more pins and conductors in a cable to be able to more efficiently more lots of data from point A to point B. Dragon USB Audio Cables are designed with only the conductors and pins necessary to transmit audio data.
+If a typical USB 3.0 cable connector (any type - USB-B male, micro USB cable, mini USB, USB-C male cable, micro-B cable.
+Type A male, USB A male - there are a plethora of ways to refer to the naming scheme) has 24 pins, that means we'd have to have 24 conductors of UP OCC silver and copper, and that adds up resulting in really expensive cables.
 On average it takes 4-5 pins for an audio-spec USB cable.

 What is Packet Loss?

-The best way to combat packet loss is to make sure you are using quality USB cables that are made with good materials and consistent geometries.
-These factors help ensure that data packets get to where they belong when they need to.
+The best way to combat packet loss is to make sure you are using quality USB cables that are made with pure materials and consistent geometries.
+As we already stated, damaged or faulty cables can invite interference in the signal, which results in noise, audio artifacts, and data loss.
+Using shorter cable lengths, pure materials, quality geometries, and proper shielding helps ensure that data packets get to where they belong when they need to.
 Cheap and stock cables are notorious for subpar performance in this regard, so make sure you are prioritizing the quality of your cables just like you are for the gear itself.
 Your gear is only as strong as the weakest link, and most of the time that's your stock cables.

 USB On-The-Go (OTG) is a standard available on many Android phones that allows portable devices to act as USB hosts.
 This is a great way to expand the utility of your smartphone or tablet.
 OTG protocol allows you to be able to connect external devices like a storage drive, camera, mouse, and keyboard to your smart device.